 There is now a vast amount of online information about all aspects of breast augmentation surgery.
 Many patients see our surgeons with clear treatment goals and how they would like to look.
 Every surgeon has a slightly different clinical assessment process, and choosing the right size of breast implant is one of the critical decisions which will have to be made before embarking on surgery.

-Breast augmentation is one of the most popular procedures at Centre for Surgery.
-Our clinic’s patient satisfaction rate is over 97%, with many patients recommending us to their family and friends.
+Breast augmentation UK is one of the most popular procedures at Centre for Surgery.
+Our clinic’s patient satisfaction rate is over 97%, with many patients recommending us to their families and friends.
 We differ from most other cosmetic surgery clinics because we emphasise post-operative care from when your procedure is finished to your one-year post-operative follow-up appointment.

-Key facts about Breast augmentation
+Key facts about Breast augmentation in London

 Many surgeons and clinics will require you to do plenty of reading before having a consultation with them.
 This is not such a big thing for us.
 There are advantages and disadvantages to both methods.
 Sometimes patients may have information overload before the consultation, increasing their confusion after seeing the surgeon.
 The following vital facts you should be aware of when considering having breast augmentation:

 - Breast augmentation surgery is routinely performed under general anaesthetic using total intravenous anaesthesia.

 - Patients should take at least one week off work and take it easy during this period.